 Platform: PS4 / Xbox One / Switch / PC

-Torchlight II is an award-winning action RPG set in a fantasy world where players can choose from one of four character classes: Berserker, Embermage, Engineer, and Outlander.
+Torchlight II is an award-winning action RPG set in a fantasy world where players can choose one of four character classes: Berserker, Embermage, Engineer, and Outlander.
 The game sees you exploring procedurally-generated dungeons while tracking down the Alchemist, a villainous figure who’s gone mad and is responsible for your town’s destruction.